Ayush-Dutta/Hospital-Management-System-Using-Django/README.md

 Hospital Management System
 Introduction
 The Hospital Management System is a comprehensive software solution designed to streamline various administrative and operational tasks within a healthcare facility.
-This system aims to enhance efficiency, accuracy, and overall management of hospital resources, including patient records, appointments, staff management, inventory, and billing.
+This system aims to enhance efficiency, accuracy, and overall management of hospital resources, including patient records, appointments, and billing.

 _Features_